 The key things that have worked a treat for me were:

-- Design of drop shadow on your buttons, this makes them visually more ‘clickable’.
+- The design of drop shadow on your buttons makes them visually more ‘clickable’.

 - You simply MUST have high contrast on your button – do a quick ‘squint’ test – look at your site and squint your eyes – what stands out to you?

 - A sticky header/navigation containing your button will mean your CTA is always on the screen, regardless if your user scrolls to the bottom.
 It also means your visitors can find their way around the site easily.
 This keeps your conversion elements above the fold.